Skip to Main Content

 New York Times Pass

-Institutional access to the NYTimes.com is provided to all current Oberlin College students, faculty, and staff.
+Oberlin College Libraries provides access to NYTimes.com (including news, New York Times Magazine, Wirecutter, and Cooking) to all current Oberlin College & Conservatory students, faculty, and staff.

-If you are new to campus or have not previously registered for Oberlin's institutional NYTimes access
+If you are new to campus or have not previously registered for Oberlin's institutional NYTimes access, follow these steps:

-• While on campus and connected to the Oberlin’s network or while using the VPN, visit accessnyt.com.
+• While on campus and connected to Oberlin’s network or while using the VPN, visit accessnyt.com.

-Once registered you’ll be able to access NYTimes.com by logging into your account from any computer/tablet/device you use.
+Once registered, you’ll be able to access NYTimes.com by logging into your account from any computer, tablet, or device you use, including with the NY Times mobile app.

-Students: when registering you will be asked for your date of graduation from Oberlin; your status will stay active through that date, with no need to reactivate/re-authenticate.
+When registering, you will be asked for your date of graduation from Oberlin.
+Your status will remain active through that date, with no need to reactivate/re-authenticate.

-Faculty/staff: you will have to re-authenticate annually, 364 days from when you last registered/authenticated for your NYTimes.com Pass.
-You may not reactivate your Pass until your previous access has expired.
+You will need to re-authenticate annually, 364 days after you last registered/authenticated for your NYTimes.com pass.
+You may not reactivate your pass until your previous access has expired.

-• While on-site and connected to the Oberlin’s network (or while using the VPN from off campus) visit accessnyt.com.
+• While on-site and connected to Oberlin’s network (or while using the VPN from off campus), visit accessnyt.com.

 Local and Regional